google.com, pub-6913482281658882, DIRECT, f08c47fec0942fa0

 Nope.
 Lies.
 I don't have a live act.

-February was primarily spent on editing The Blue Gem in preparation for releasing it in paperback.
+February was primarily spent on editing The Blue Gem in preparation for a release in paperback.
 The one-year anniversary of its release is nearing so I hope to have it ready by then.

 The college basketball season is nearing its conclusion, meaning I've spent some time writing on March Madness.